TNO/knowledge-engine/docs/06_faq.md

 If I understand correctly, a REACT KI can also send data back upon receiving it.
 If publish/subscribe is possible, how would this communication work?
 Would the Knowledge Base on the POST side receive all responses?
 - *Answer*: Yes, it functions similarly to a publish/subscribe broker.
 The React Knowledge Interaction can be seen as a *subscribe* and the Post Knowledge Interaction can be seen as a *publish*.
 All *matching* React Knowledge Interactions will receive the Post Knowledge Interaction's data.
 	For a more functional interaction pattern, the Post/React Knowledge Interaction also support a (optional) result graph pattern that describes the data that will be sent back (the results) after receiving data (the arguments).
 The result will indeed be aggregated and returned to POST side.

+*Question*: It's not clear for me how the interaction between the service store and the KE should be seen.
+In our case we have a system acting as a knowledgebase requesting information for other partners.
+This information will then be combined and using some specific application logic new information will be exposed.
+Both will be implemented through the knowledge engine.
+By looking at the examples I managed to implement a small application which is working fine but still I have some questions:

+The registration of the KB and KIs should only be done once I suppose?
+Let's say we have a ASK-ANSWER (our KB will create answer) and a POST-REACT KI (our KB will react).
+Will we need to restart the connection with the KE?
+I thought something was mentioned during the sync call that an interaction is only active for 30 mins.
+Is there a complete example available where the KE and the service store is combined?
+- *Answer*: In general, the exact link between service store and knowledge engine is still evolving and under discussion.
+Currently, as far as I know, this link is that the service store keeps a list of services with metadata that have a generic adapters that also provide access to the Interoperability layer (i.e. Knowledge Engine).

+  - The registration of the KB and KIs should only be done once I suppose?
+    - Typically, the Generic Adapter (and Smart Connector) should be available as long as your system (Knowledge Base) is available and in that case you only need to register your KIs once.
+KIs are, however, dynamic and can be added and removed if this is useful for the use case.
+  - Let's say we have a ASK-ANSWER (our KB will create answer) and a POST-REACT KI (our KB will react).
+Will we need to restart the connection with the KE?
+I thought something was mentioned during the sync call that an interaction is only active for 30 mins.
+    - The Knowledge Engine REST Developer API uses long-polling to notify you when your KB needs to react.
+This long-polling connection will automatically return every *29 seconds* with status code 202 to prevent certain proxies from blocking it.
+So, you need to reestablish this long-polling connection when you receive a 202.
+This does not affect the Knowledge Base and Knowledge Interactions.
+  - Is there a complete example available where the KE and the service store is combined?
+    - I think @aleksandar.tomcic.vizlore.com is working on examples that use the generic-adapter which maintains the link between the Service Store and the Knowledge Engine.
+For the Knowledge Engine only, we do have an very simple Python example available here: https://gitlab.inesctec.pt/interconnect/ke-python-examples